MORE GINZA FAQs

 Tour MBT Chapel

 During Ginza the MBT Hondo (chapel) will be open for viewing with MBT members present to answer questions.
-Additionally, on Saturday and Sunday during stage intermissions, our minister will give brief talks about our Temple and Shin Buddhism.
+Additionally, on Saturday and Sunday during stage intermissions, our ministers will give brief talks about our Temple and Shin Buddhism.
 Enter the MBT building through the west door on Menomonee street.
 There will be signs to the stairs (or elevator) leading up to the chapel.

 Restrooms